jingrentay/Geolocation-Predictor/README.md

 However, the accuracy is not the most accurate in terms of precisions but it does guess a good range of latitude and longitude of the uploaded image compared to the actual latitude and longitude of the image.

 Contributer: Nick Kraabel, Julian Rangel, and Jing Ren Tay.

+Project of CPTS 437 class in Washington State University: Intro to Machine Learning.